partiknain/dsa-with-cpp/README.md

 -  two_sum.cpp     ->problem of two sum using hashing
 -  duplicate.cpp   ->problem of to find duplicate using hashing
 -  3_sum.cpp      ->problem of  3_sum on leetcode
+-  4_sum.cpp     ->problem of 4 sum on leetcode

 ## How to Run